So, How’s That Disruption Going?

 There are a lot of things I could tell you about every company.
 But I’d rather provide a few discrete examples to illustrate their potential for disruption – from deep inside our walls to well outside them.

-Inside: Analyzing, Maintaining, & Protecting Our Grids
+Inside: Analyzing, Optimizing, & Protecting Our Grids

 Our work is easy to describe – deliver exactly the energy people need, where they need it, and when they need it.
 The difficulty lies in everything else: the energy we have available at any given time, the health of our equipment, and the flexibility of our digital tools – to say nothing of the weather.